*Add-in not required for using PresenterMedia website.*

-Have you ever wondered how to embed a PowerPoint presentation into your website or blog?
+Have you ever wondered how to put a PowerPoint presentation onto your website or blog without turning it into just an image?
 With this question in mind, I will walk you through the process using the Office365 version of PowerPoint.
 For example, the presentation below was created using the embed process allowed it to be uploaded to our blog.

 This presentation is part of our Networking Connection PowerPoint Template and can be downloaded for FREE by clicking the download a copy link on the lower right corner.
 After reviewing the above presentation, you can download the entire template, here.